HydroModPy/HydroModPy/examples/projects/11_nancon_network_physical_benchmark/README.md

 1. Solver comparison on the same mesh:
    `mf6_disv_drain_high` vs `bouss_same_mesh_no_drain`.
 2. MF6 mesh sensitivity at fixed physical settings:
-   DISV reference, regular grids, and generated irregular meshes.
+   DISV reference, regular grids, and the generated irregular 350 m mesh.

+The generated irregular 250 m candidate is kept as a draft configuration but is not part of the default comparison because its MF6 steady initialization is not robust enough yet.